defi-wonderland/world-id-governor-core/README.md

 Then, when the `votingPeriod` variable is set, a check is performed to ensure that `votingPeriod` is less than the `resetGracePeriod` minus `rootExpirationThreshold`.
 This way, the user will not be able to reset their account and vote again in the same proposal.

+New WorldID accounts are inserted into the tree at a fast pace (currently 20 mins to 1 hour) changing the root from the Merkle tree.
+This means `latestRoot` changes very often, that's when `rootExpirationThreshold` comes into play.
+It adds some flexibility preventing a user from voting in a proposal with an old root.

 `rootExpirationThreshold` should never be 0 in Mainnet and Mainnet testnets due to a discrepancy between the WorldID protocol on Ethereum and L2s.

 We recommend setting `rootExpirationThreshold` as small as possible, but always greater than 0.
 For example: 20 minutes, so it forces the root to be recent while giving the user enough time to generate the proof and vote.
 At the same time, Governance should be aware of changes in the `rootHistoryExpiry` in the Router contract, and update the variables accordingly.